Lunars/tesla/README.md

 ## Usage

-Read the scripts in the [/home/lunars/src/scripts/](https://github.com/Lunars/tesla/tree/master/src/scripts) folder to determine which ones you want to enable.
+Fill in the variables on [/var/lunars/config.sh](https://github.com/Lunars/tesla/blob/master/src/config.sh) and uncomment the scripts you want to run.
 Some scripts are already enabled by default.

 ## Author